-What’s more, most subleased spaces come fully fitted out, so you will not have to worry about upgrades, fit-outs or the cost of ‘making good’ at the end of your lease.
+What’s more, most subleased spaces come fully fitted out, so you will not have to worry about upgrades and fit-outs.

-Most subleases, on the other hand, tend to be within the six to 24-month range, so they are great for businesses that are looking for short lease terms.
+Most subleases, on the other hand, tend to be within the six-to-24 month range, so they are great for businesses that are looking for short lease terms.
 This is because the sublessor will already be part way through their lease.
 So, your sublease may only be for the remaining portion.

-Subleases are far less complicated than other types of commercial leases.
+For sublessees, subleases are far less complicated than other types of commercial leases.
 However, it’s important to note that a sublease is a legally binding contract that is based on the original lease.
 So, ensure you carefully review the terms of both the sublease and the original lease to minimise your risks.